acesdit/Python-Projects/README.md

 # 🤖 VIRTUAL-ASSISTANT 🤖

-### 🔶 One of my best completely self-built from scratch projects 🔶

 >### This Project is the Virtual Assistant that's been created by using Libraries and end-to-end Customization

 ### ***`"Olivia"`*** is the name of my Assistant and does whatever you ask her to do!!